alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 ## Plaintext Content and Sensitive Metadata (PCASM)

-The PCASM of a message is defined as any of:
+The PCASM of a message is defined as any or all of:

 ### Content PCASM